schitresh/computer_science/networks/L1_physical_layer/3_transmission.md

 - Signals in both the directions share the capacity of the link with each other
   - Either the link must contain two physically separated transmission path
     - One for sending & the other for receiving
-  - Or the capacity must be divided between signals traveling in both the directions
+  - Or the capacity must be divided between signals travelling in both the directions
 - Requires a high level of bandwidth
 - May not be suitable for all types of applications
 - Examples: phone, video conferencing, online gaming